Château d'Hérouville: History of recording studio

 Many other artists recorded at the château including Elton John, who recorded his albums Honky Château (the title inspired by the house), Don't Shoot Me I'm Only the Piano Player (both in 1972) and Goodbye Yellow Brick Road (1973) at the studio.
 Pink Floyd recorded their seventh studio album, Obscured by Clouds (which also served as the soundtrack to the French film La Vallée), there in February 1972.

-Jethro Tull attempted to record their sixth studio album at the château in late 1972, however the band was displeased with the studio and so the sessions were ultimately abandoned, with the band referring to the Château as the "Château d'Isaster".
+Jethro Tull attempted to record their sixth studio album at the château in late 1972, but the band was displeased with the studio and so the sessions were ultimately abandoned, with the band referring to the Château as the "Château d'Isaster".
 Three tracks from the band's sessions at the Château were later released on their seventh studio album War Child (1974) and several more were released on the compilation album Nightcap (1993).

 Chris Bell, of the Memphis-based cult band Big Star, recorded solo tracks with Apple Records engineer Claude Harper at the studio in September and October 1974.
 The songs, recorded along with drummer Richard Rosebrough, would be released on his now acclaimed I Am the Cosmos LP.
 The posthumously released record saw its first release in 1992, nearly 13 years after Bell's death in December 1978.

 Sweet recorded part of their final album by their classic lineup, Level Headed, there as a four-piece group as Brian Connolly later left.
-The single "Love Is Like Oxygen" was taken from this recording, a top ten hit around the world and nominated for an Ivor Novello Award.
+The single "Love Is Like Oxygen" was taken from this recording, and was a top ten hit around the world and nominated for an Ivor Novello Award.

 During David Bowie's time spent at the château whilst recording Low with Tony Visconti and Brian Eno, the three claimed to have felt supernatural, or 'haunting' experiences.
 Visconti stated:

 There was certainly some strange energy in that Château.
 On the first day David took one look at the master bedroom and said, 'I'm not sleeping in there!'
 He took the room next door.
 The master bedroom had a very dark corner, right next to the window, ironically, that seem to just suck light into it.
 It was colder in that corner too.

 Eno also claimed to have been awoken early every morning with someone shaking his shoulder.
 When he opened his eyes no one was there.

 Bowie previously recorded his album Pin Ups at the studio in 1973.

 In 1977, the Bee Gees recorded at the château to avoid the high tax rate of Britain, where they laid down the tracks for the soundtrack to Saturday Night Fever.